16 Roadmap Templates for Product Managers

 Use this roadmap if you are an agile team that needs to communicate a high-level product strategy.
-It communicates how epics align with strategic themes — helping the engineering team understand how their daily work relates to the big-picture plan.
+An agile roadmap can communicate how epics align with strategic themes — helping the engineering team understand how their daily work relates to the big-picture plan.

 Roadmap template: Scrum

 This roadmap is for teams that follow the scrum methodology.
 It displays how user stories fit within upcoming sprints or iterations.
 This is useful when you need to share progress updates and communicate when new working software will be shown in sprint demos.